podman-desktop/extension-podman-quadlet/README.md

 Podlet has a support for create quadlet from an existing compose specification

-> :information: Podman Desktop group containers in the same compose project.
+> Podman Desktop group containers in the same compose project.
 > This allows us to determine which spec has been used by looking at the `com.docker.compose.project.config_files` containers label

 ![generate-from-compose.png](images/generate-from-compose.png)